 You got hurt at work in Aurora.
 You reported it.
-You expected the workers comp system to do what it is supposed to do, pay your medical bills and cover your lost wages while you heal.
-Instead, your employer is fighting the claim.
-Let me tell you what they are doing and how to fight back.
+You expected the workers comp system to cover your medical bills and pay your wages while you heal.
+Instead, the insurance company is fighting you - or paying you the minimum, or sending you to a doctor whose paycheck depends on saying you are fine.

 Find Out What YOUR Case Might Be Worth...for free.